Julia Berryman Coaching to be Featured on Close Up Radio

 According to Julia, sex, love and relationships fall under the umbrella of personal expression.

-“Sexuality and creativity are two aspects of human expression that people often have like a fraught relationship with,” says Julia.
+“Sexuality and creativity are two aspects of human expression that people often have a fraught relationship with.
+There’s so much shame, judgement and suppression,” says Julia.
 “Relationships are a creative act.
 Intimacy is a creative act.
 It really requires a vulnerability and willingness to be our full self.
-Through art, we can free that energy.”
+Through art, we can free our inhibitions and become happier and more fulfilled.”

 For more information, visit www.juliaberryman.com